Melvin Nieves: Detroit Tigers

-His 1996 season undoubtedly the best of his career, but overall not a great season.
+His 1996 season was the best of his career.
 He played in 120 games with Detroit that season, hitting 24 home runs and driving in 60 RBI.
 His batting average was only .246, though, and he struck out 158 times in 431 at-bats.
 Perhaps the most memorable game of his 1996 season was on April 6-against the Oakland Athletics, he collected two doubles, a triple and a home run.
-Twice in 1996 he also accomplished the fairly rare feat of hitting home runs from both sides of the plate in a game.
+Twice in 1996 he also accomplished the rare feat of hitting home runs from both sides of the plate in a game.
 The first time he did it was against the Milwaukee Brewers on July 15-he victimized pitchers Ricky Bones and Mike Potts in that game.
-The next time he did it was on August 20. against the Chicago White Sox.
+The next time he did it was on August 20 against the Chicago White Sox.
 In that game, he victimized pitchers Kevin Tapani and Rich Sauveur.
 Oddly, those were the only two games in his career in which he hit two or more home runs.

 Although he hit 20 home runs in 1997 for Detroit, his batting average again was subpar at .228, and he struck out 157 times in 359 at-bats.
 His 158 strikeouts in 1996 and 157 strikeouts in 1997 were second most by a batter each year, trailing only Jay Buhner each year.

 Cincinnati Reds

 On November 11, 1997, he was traded from the Tigers to the Cincinnati Reds for Paul Bako and Donne Wall.
 Although he played 15 games and hit .283 in the minors with the Indianapolis Indians in 1998, he spent most of the season as a bench player, getting 119 at-bats in 83 games.
 He hit .252 in that time.
 That would be the last of the majors he would see, playing his final game on September 14 of that year.
-He finished his big league career on a ten at-bat long hitless streak.

 Minor leagues and overseas

-Although his big league career was over, his professional career was far from it.
-In 1999, he signed with the NPB's Fukuoka Daiei Hawks.
+In 1999, Nieves signed with the NPB's Fukuoka Daiei Hawks.
 From that point on, he played affiliated, foreign and independent baseball.
 In addition to Japan, Nieves has spent time in Mexico, the Atlantic League, and the Northern League, just to name a few locations.
 Most recently, he spent 2008 with the Vaqueros Laguna of the Mexican League.